foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.33 - ?? ?
+2017 =
+* Excerpts - meta description will be used if excerpt is called by it's not filled in for the post.
+You can use the "Turn off descriptions for excerpts" option to disable this.

 = Version 1.6.32 - 18 July 2016 =
 * Fixed exclusion from search for SearchWP plugin
 * Fix for category in title for custom post types